sorin-ionescu/prezto/modules/ruby/README.md

 Since RVM is loaded into the shell and is known to override shell commands, it may conflict with shell scripts.

+Load this module as late as possible when using RVM since RVM will complain if it is not first in `$PATH`.

 rbenv
 -----